arjit-32/Computer-Science-Primer/src/content/articles/distributed-7.md

 ---
 title: Ordering and Time in Distributed Systems
-meta_title: Ordering and Time in Distributed Systems in 2025
+meta_title: Ordering and Time in Distributed Systems | CS Primer
 description: Explore how ordering and time are managed in distributed systems.
 Learn about vector clocks, logical clocks, and synchronization challenges in 2025’s distributed environments.
 author: Arjit Sharma
 series: ["distributed"]